karimra/gnmic/docs/global_flags.md

 This flag overwrites the previously listed flags `--tls-max-version` and `--tls-min-version`.

+### log-tls-secret

+The log TLS secret flag `[--log-tls-secret]` makes gnmic to log the per-session pre-master secret so that it can be used to [decrypt TLS](https://gitlab.com/wireshark/wireshark/-/wikis/TLS#tls-decryption) secured gNMI communications with, for example, Wireshark.

+The secret will be saved to a file named `<target-name>.tlssecret.log`.

 ### token

 The token flag `[--token]` sets a token value to be added to each RPC as an Authorization Bearer Token.